Awards

 Second Place

-• Eugénie Brazier Award
+• Eugénie Brazier Trophy

 • Silver Medal of la Chaîne des Rôtisseurs